one-pace/one-pace-wiki/compression-guide.md

 # Raws
 Ideally always go with the raws with the best quality.
 There are multiple factors to look into such as resolution and bitrate but in the end the best compression wins with the best quality.
 Also don't be afraid of file size.
-As long as they're under 1GiB each it's fine.
+As long as they're under 1GB each it's fine.
+If the raw has to be re-encoded and it's 1080p you might as well downscale it to 720p right away.

 # Project settings
 Make sure the project properties in vegas match the raws frame rate and resolution.
 (Ctrl+Enter to check the properties) The field order should be Progressive scan.
 Disable resample mode.
 Turn off adjusting source media.
 No deinterlacing.
 No motion blur.
 1.00000000 pixel aspect ratio.